SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 The general structure is *biodiversity + development/benefits + developing countries*. **This phrase should be combined with [marine terms](https://github.com/SDGforskning/SDGstrings_wos/blob/main/SDG14_query_action_WoS.md#3-marine-terms-string-for-limiting-certain-phrases-to-the-marine-environment) with `AND`**.

-This phrase covers research about contributions of biodiversity to development.
+This phrase covers research about biodiversity and development.
 "Development" is interpreted widely to include activities and benefits.
-This includes impacts on the economy (taken from 14.7), but also direct products of diversity, such as bioprospecting and biotechnology.

-`development` is not used alone because it is used in many other contexts (e.g. developmental biology).
+This includes impacts on the economy (taken from 14.7), but also direct products of diversity, such as bioprospecting and biotechnology. `development` is not used alone because it is used in many other contexts (e.g. developmental biology).

 The `Nagoya protocol` is related to the convention on biological diversity (Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from their Utilization to the Convention on Biological Diversity).

+We did not include action terms here because "increase the benefits of biodiversity..." felt too restrictive.
+If research is talking about biodiversity plus benefits/tourism/livelihoods, we assume that it can be used to help inform how to increase these benefits.

 ``` Ceylon =
 TS=